 To climb Creag Leacach is quite easy.
-It's that rocky-looking hill east of the main A93 up to the Glenshee Ski Centre.
+It's that rocky-looking hill east of the main A93 as it rises to the Glenshee Ski Centre (if coming from south).
 Good day trip from Central Scotland.
 An introduction, perhaps, to the lonely wide-open spaces of the Grampian plateau.

 Creag Leacach is a good choice for a shorter kind of day excursion – it isn’t one of these epic all-day Munro expeditions, because you actually start from the highest point of the highest main road in Scotland (hence the UK).

 Here is my account of the pleasant day I had – just me and a couple of dogs – when set out to climb Creag Leacach, translated from the Gaelic as the slabby crag.
 We started from the Glenshee Ski Centre carpark.